fgrehm/devstep/docs/getting-started.md

 This behavior is enabled by default and will be further documented on the future.
-For now you need to know that the `/tmp/devstep/cache` dir on the host will be bind mounted to containers created by the CLI under `/.devstep/cache` and most of your project's dependencies packages will be downloaded to there.
+For now you need to know that the `/tmp/devstep/cache` dir on the host will be bind mounted to containers created by the CLI under `/.devstep/cache` and most of your project's dependencies packages will be downloaded there.
 Note that the dependencies themselves are extracted and kept inside the images built by the CLI and you can safely clean things up or disable the caching behavior at will.